Disturbia (film): Filming

 Disturbia was filmed on location in the cities of Whittier, California and Pasadena, California.
 Filming took place from January 6, 2006, to April 29, 2006.
 The homes of Kale and Mr. Turner, which were supposed to be across from each other, were actually located in two different cities.

 During filming, LaBeouf began a program that saw him gain twenty five pounds of muscle in preparation for his future films Transformers and Indiana Jones and the Kingdom of the Crystal Skull.

 According to LaBeouf, David Morse, who plays Mr. Turner, did not speak to LaBeouf or any of the other younger actors while on set.
 LaBeouf said, "When we finished filming, he was very friendly.
 But he's a method actor, and as long as we were shooting, he wouldn't say a word to us."

 Music

 Soundtrack

 Disturbia: Original Motion Picture Soundtrack is a soundtrack to the film of the same name, released on March 4, 2007, in the United States by Lakeshore Records.

 Score

 Disturbia: Original Motion Picture Score is a score to the film of the same name.
 It is composed by Geoff Zanelli, conducted by Bruce Fowler, performed by the Hollywood Studio Symphony and produced by Skip Williamson.
 It was released on July 10, 2007, in the United States by Lakeshore Records.

 Release

+The was initially assigned an R rating by the MPAA for "violence and terror".
+Following an appeal by the filmmakers, the rating was reduced to PG-13, with the final rating citing "sequences of terror and violence, and some sensuality."